Peer-reviewed articles

 In the world of government and politics, the interaction between the executive and the legislature raises a fundamental question: Does a larger political class enhance public finance by boosting revenues, or does it constrain expenditures and financial stability?
 Using unique administrative data from Italian municipalities and a generalized difference-in-difference strategy, this paper explores the fiscal impact of the roles that politicians play in local government.
 The study finds that a larger executive leads to increased expenditures, primarily driven by higher investments financed through capital transfers, while a larger legislature tends to constrain public spending.
 These patterns are understood by examining the role of specialization within a broader executive entity and the political divisions that figure within a larger council.
 Voters respond positively to additional spending by the executive, supporting upward career movement for the mayor and the reappointment of executive board members.
 On the other hand, councilors’ careers do not benefit from liberal spending behavior.
 This research contributes to the understanding of the complex relationship between political class size and state finances, a relationship which the literature has found to be ambiguous.

 This study explores whether the advantages of larger local governments outweigh the inefficiencies associated with consolidation.
-Specifically, it examines an Italian policy reform that required small municipalities to engage in inter-municipal cooperation for the provision of shared services.
+Specifically, it examines an Italian policy reform that forced small municipalities to engage in inter-municipal cooperation for the provision of shared services.
 The analysis assesses the impact of this reform on local real estate prices, revealing a significant decline in house prices in the affected municipalities.
 This decrease suggests a deterioration in the quality of public goods provision.
-Furthermore, we find no evidence supporting alternative explanations, such as changes in taxation or housing supply, for these price fluctuations.
-Ultimately, the results indicate that the joint management of municipal functions may be harmful to both local governments and their residents, raising critical questions about the overall effectiveness of consolidation efforts.
+Furthermore, I find no evidence supporting alternative explanations, such as changes in taxation or housing supply, for these price fluctuations.
+Ultimately, the results suggest that joint management of municipal functions may be detrimental to both local governments and their residents, raising critical questions about the effectiveness of consolidation efforts.
+The high non-compliance rate, particularly among smaller municipalities, underscores that mandatory function sharing fails to address their specific needs.
+This highlights a significant gap in support, indicating that policymakers should prioritize tailored assistance to help these municipalities overcome structural and technical challenges, rather than enforcing collaboration.

 Honorable Mention, S4 Graduate Student Paper Prize 2022, Brown University